rmjarvis/TreeCorr/README.rst

 This software is currently only able to compute three-point auto-correlations:

-:NNN: three point correlation function of galaxy counts.
+:NNN: Three point correlation function of galaxy counts.

-:GGG: three-point shear correlation function.
+:GGG: Three-point shear correlation function.
 We use the "natural components"
       called Gamma, described by Schneider & Lombardi [Astron.Astrophys.
 397
       (2003) 809-818] using the triangle centroid as the reference point.

-:KKK: three-point kappa correlation function.
+:KKK: Three-point kappa correlation function.

 Running corr2 and corr3